About The Project

 Weber Street currently carries very low traffic volume.
 It was identified as an urban greenway in the Experience Downtown master plan to serve as a connection from nearby neighborhoods both north and south of the downtown core.
 Routine paving scheduled for Weber Street make it efficient to upgrade the streetscape and parking at the same time.

-- Shooks Run Trail users will have access to the downtown core from the southeast side.
+- Shooks Run Trail users have access to the downtown core from the southeast side.

-- Residents of the Lowell neighborhood will be able to access the restaurants, shops and entertainment offerings of our downtown on foot or bicycle.
+- Residents of the Lowell neighborhood are able to access the restaurants, shops and entertainment offerings of our downtown on foot or bicycle.

 - Greater safety for all users.

 Public and stakeholder input

 Input from Downtown Partnership members, businesses along the corridor, and people who attend the public meetings will be considered and potentially included in the plan.
 There was an open house on Feb.
 22, 2017.

-This project design consists of "right sizing" this section of Weber Street by reconfiguring four vehicle lanes into two vehicle lanes, a center turn lane and two bicycle lanes.
+This project design consisted of "right sizing" this section of Weber Street by reconfiguring four vehicle lanes into two vehicle lanes, a center turn lane and two bicycle lanes.
 There will also be minor changes to parking along the street.